Skip to main content

 Why Retinol +Vitamin C combination Can irritate?

-Because bot are strong, powerful active ingredients.
+Because both are strong, powerful active ingredients.
 Using both together at once can irritate skin, makes skin sensitive or dry

-Both works better when used in alterative routines because Retinol works best at natural pH and Vitamin C works best at low pH conditions.
+Both works better when used in alternative routines because Retinol works best at natural pH and Vitamin C works best at low pH conditions.

 A routine, safer approach